Are You Using These Instagram Features?

 The Highlights section sits right under the call to action buttons below the bio and with this prominent position I believe it’s a great opportunity to highlight key information for your audience.
 Think about what you could promote in this section – how to order, FAQs, testimonials, your products, the team etc. What do you want to highlight to your audience when they come to your account?

 You can create customised Highlight covers so that they are in keeping with branding using a graphic design tool such as Canva (https://www.canva.com/).

-Reels is a relatively new feature, added in November 2020 which allows you to create 15, 30 or 60-second videos.
+Reels was launched in November 2020 and is for short 15, 30 or 60-second videos.
 These can be shared on your feed and feature in a separate Reels section.
-You can, of course, also post 60-second videos to your feed but Reels are a great way to reach a new audience.
+You can, of course, also post longer form video to your feed but Reels are a great way to reach a new audience as they also appear in the explore section and in search results.
 As with posts, it is important to add a description and relevant hashtags to help with visibility.
 It’s also a good idea to create covers for your Reels so it’s easy for people coming to your Reels section to clearly see what each video is about.

 You could use Reels to show behind the scenes content, share tutorials and tips, introduce yourself to your audience, showcase your product range, answer FAQs and lots more!

 Instagram Guides were launched at the end of 2020 and are a way of curating content on different themes, a bit like a blog post.
 You can create a Guide on Places, Products or Posts.
 If you create a Guide using Posts, you can choose your own posts or posts you have saved.
 Each Guide has a title and you have the option to include some text about each post.
 Think about what information is helpful to your target audience and create Guides on these topics.